Asymptotic approximations for stationary distributions of many-server queues with abandonment: Introduction

 \subsection{Description}

-An $N$-server queueing system is considered in which customers arrive according to a renewal process, have independent and identically distributed (i.i.d.) service requirements that are drawn from a general distribution with finite mean and also carry i.i.d.\ patience times that are drawn from another general distribution.
-Customers enter service, in the order of arrival, as soon as an idle server is available, service is non-preemptive and customers abandon the queue if the time spent waiting in queue reaches the patience time.
-This system is also sometimes referred to as the GI/G/N+G model.
+An $N$-server queueing system is considered in which customers arrive according to a renewal process, have independent and identically distributed (i.i.d.) service requirements that are drawn from a general distribution with finite mean and also carry i.i.d. patience times that are drawn from another general distribution.
+Customers enter service in the order of arrival as soon as an idle server is available, service is nonpreemptive, and customers abandon the queue if the time spent waiting in queue reaches the patience time.
+This system is also sometimes referred to as the $GI/GI/N+G$ model.
 In this work, it is assumed that the sequences of service requirements and patience times are mutually independent, and that the interarrival, service and patience time distributions have densities.

-The state of the $N$-server system is represented by a four component process $Y^{(N)}$, consisting of the backward recurrence time process associated with the renewal arrival process, a measure-valued process that keeps track of the amounts of time customers currently in service have been in service, another measure-valued process that encodes the times elapsed since customers have entered the system (for all customers for which this time has not yet exceeded their patience times), and a real-valued process that keeps track of the total number of customers in the system.
-This infinite-dimensional state representation was shown in Lemma B.1 of \cite{kanram08b} to lead to a Markovian description of the dynamics (with respect to a suitable filtration).
-In addition, a fluid limit for this model was also established in \cite{kanram08b}, i.e., under suitable assumptions, it was shown that almost surely, $\bar{Y}^{(N)}= Y^{(N)}/N$ converges, as $N \ra \infty$, to the fluid limit $\bar{Y}$, which is characterized as the unique solution to a set of coupled integral equations (see Definition \ref{def-fleqns}).
+The state of the $N$-server system is represented by a four component process $Y^{(N)}$, consisting of the forward recurrence time process associated with the renewal arrival process, a measure-valued process that keeps track of the amounts of time customers currently in service have been in service, another measure-valued process that encodes the times elapsed since customers have entered the system (for all customers for which this time has not yet exceeded their patience times) and a real-valued process that keeps track of the total number of customers in the system.
+This infinite-dimensional state representation was shown in Lemma B.1 of Kang and Ramanan \cite{kanram08b} to lead to a Markovian description of the dynamics (with respect to a suitable filtration).
+In addition, a fluid limit for this model was also established in~\cite{kanram08b}, that is, under suitable assumptions, it was shown that almost surely, $\overline{Y}{}^{(N)}= Y^{(N)}/N$ converges, as $N \ra\infty$, to a limit process $\overline{Y}$ which is characterized as the unique solution to a set of coupled integral equations (see Definition \ref{def-fleqns}).
+The process $\overline{Y}$ will be referred to as the fluid limit.